mugifly/angular-nest/README.md

 See the [Wiki](https://github.com/mugifly/angular-nest/wiki/) for additional information.
 You'll find tips for implementing database connectivity, guides for future updates, and more.

+---

+## Quick Start for Deployment

+This app supports direct deployment to [various hosting services](https://github.com/mugifly/angular-nest/wiki/#Deployments) as a production environment.

+It's also very easy to automatic-deployment, because you don't have to run the build process locally or in CI.

 ### Deployment on Heroku